elovution

 elovution is a french humanitarian association with a focus on health provision within specific social and cultural contexts.

-'its object is to support the most vulnerable people with art therapy, to offer art therapy training to the professionals working with these people in the field and to promote collaborative artistic projects for disadvantaged populations, both in france and overseas'.
+'its objective is to support vulnerable people with art therapy, to offer art therapy training to the professionals working with these people in the field and to promote collaborative artistic projects for disadvantaged populations, both in france and overseas'.

-the team works according to three main areas of intervention:
+the team works in three main areas of intervention:

 a philosophy: